Exercise During Your Period & Each Stage Of Your Cycle

 Everyone’s bodies and menstrual cycles are different, as are the ways you prefer to train.

-You might find that you have lots of energy throughout your cycle and make only minor changes to your workout schedule.
-Similarly, your best friend might have significant dips in energy or feel discomfort during her period, and may choose to adjust her training significantly.
-This is all about listening to your own body!
+You might find that you have lots of energy throughout your cycle and make only minor changes to your workout schedule, while your best friend makes lots of adjustments to her routine as her energy, hormones and symptoms fluctuate.
+The key is to listen to your own body!

 Tracking your period is a great way to stay on top of your health and understand your hormonal changes, but it doesn’t need to determine what kind of exercise you do.
 Do what feels right for you, focus on building healthy habits, and remember any kind of exercise — even if it’s just a stretching session — is great for your health in the long run.